 To provide a more open database format, the Network Decoder can write standard pcap-formatted files.
 You can enable pcapng-formatted database files with the configuration node:

 /database/config/packet.file.type = 'pcapng' or 'netwitness'

 Note: This capability is enabled by default if you install 11.2 or later.
 If you upgrade from a previous version to 11.2, you must enable pcapng-formatted database files manually, which can result in an approximate 4% decrease in disk space (as the pcapng files require more space than the NetWitness nwdb files).

 To enable writing standard pcap-formatted files:

 - Go to (Admin) > Services, select a Network Decoder service, and then select > View > Explore.

 - Go to database > config.

-- To change the packet file type to standard pcap formatting, type pcapng.
+- To change the packet file type to NetWitness formatting, type netwitness and press Enter.
 This change will take effect immediately on the next packet file that is created.

 Note: In the pcapng database file format, the data is in clear text, and is not obfuscated by our proprietary format, which can improve security.